 How To Plan For Your Sales Week

-Like you can’t go shopping without knowing what you want, the same way you can’t do anything without a plan.
+You can’t go shopping without knowing what you want.
+In the same spirit, you can’t do anything without a plan.

 For success to happen, you must follow your week’s sales plan and be consistent with it.
 You can then choose to tell one of your closest people to help you monitor your consistency towards following your weekly plan, which will help you keep motivated towards executing your tasks just like your week’s sales plan flows.

 How to plan your sales week

 1. Get your sales calls ready and on time

 There are many different ways you can use to contact your prospects; it could be through email or phone calls, text messages, or social media platforms.
 Before initial contact, you can review your approach to clients or prospects so that your communication is good enough to get a client down towards making a fast decision to buy products or services.
 Preparing ahead of your sales day gives you consistent discipline and more sales wins; it is recommended that all salesmen should always be practicing ahead of their day so that they can be able to win a client’s interests.

 2. Separate your administrative time from your calls time

 Administration work occupies most of the time for sales reps, especially if you are trying to get back to voicemails, text messages, and emails.
 Therefore, if you don’t put demarcation for your administration work from calls time, you might end up being caught up in replying to emails and miss out on the calls which are not good because you might miss out on some opportunities too from prospects.
 Therefore is vital to focus more on the calls and then find some time in the day to reply to emails and any other messages.